SaschaZeGerman/loginbuddy/apitest/README.md

 You should only see green diagrams!

-When this is done, run `docker-compose up` to stop the test environment!
+When this is done, run `docker-compose down` to stop the test environment!

 **Directory: ./docker**